Folkius/CE_documentation/docs/general/details/objectives.md

 Additionally, when something that would otherwise fit the criteria of a PO/SO (such as an achievement), but it ends up being redundant, grindy, dynamic in difficulty, or player vs player related (rarely), it may be relegated to CO.

+Optionally, they can also be created as checkpoints for a particularly hard objective, allowing to set milestones to practice on without going into intense segmentation between primary objectives.

 ## FAQ

 ### "What does uncleared mean?
 What are uncleared objectives?"